Xochitl Gonzalez

-Xochitl Gonzalez (/'souchi:l/, SO-cheel; born 1977) is an American writer.
+Xochitl Gonzalez (/'souchi:l/, SO-cheel; born in 1977) is an American writer.
 In 2022, she published her debut novel Olga Dies Dreaming which became a New York Times Best Seller on January 30, 2022.

-In 2021, she began writing the newsletter "Brooklyn, Everywhere" for The Atlantic.
-In 2023, she joined The Atlantic as a staff writer and was a finalist for the Pulitzer Prize for Commentary for her work there.
+In 2021, she started writing the newsletter "Brooklyn, Everywhere" for The Atlantic.
+In 2023, she joined The Atlantic as a staff writer, and was a finalist for the Pulitzer Prize for Commentary for her work at the magazine.

 Early life and education

-Gonzalez was born in New York City to a second-generation Puerto Rican mother and Mexican-American father and raised by her grandparents in the area between Bensonhurst and Borough Park.
-Her parents were activists in the Socialist Workers Party, where her mother was a union organizer who ran for office in the Socialist Workers Party.
+Gonzalez was born in New York City to a second-generation Puerto Rican mother and Mexican American father.
+However she grew up with her grandparents in the area of the city between Bensonhurst and Borough Park in Brooklyn.
+Her parents were union organizers and activists in the Socialist Workers Party.
+Her mother ran for office.

-Gonzalez attended Edward R. Murrow High School in Brooklyn and earned a scholarship to Brown University.
-At Brown she intended to study creative writing but ultimately majored in art history.
-Reflecting on her time at the university, Gonzalez wrote, "Brown was only four hours by car, a lifetime by way of cultural journey.
-I had dreamt for years of escaping the concrete of Brooklyn for reasons I couldn't really ever put my finger on."
-Gonzalez graduated from Brown with a Bachelor of Arts in 1999.
+Gonzalez attended Edward R. Murrow High School in Brooklyn and earned a scholarship to Brown University in Providence, Rhode Island.
+At Brown, she intended to study creative writing but wound up majoring in art history.
+Gonzalez graduated from Brown University with a Bachelor of Arts degree in 1999.

-Gonzalez was inspired to become a professional writer after the death of her grandmother in 2017, with the sale of her grandmother's home helping to fund her writing efforts.

-Gonzalez worked as an entrepreneur and consultant for a number of years before earning her MFA from the University of Iowa Writers' Workshop in 2021.
-In June 2022, Gonzalez was elected a trustee of Brown University.
+Gonzalez was inspired to become a professional writer after the death of her grandmother in 2017.
+The sale of her grandmother's home helped fund her writing efforts.
+She worked as an entrepreneur and consultant for many years before earning her MFA degree from the University of Iowa Writers' Workshop in 2021.

-Gonzalez was named a 2023 Pulitzer Prize finalist for commentary for her work writing the newsletter Brooklyn, Everywhere.

 Career

-Olga Dies Dreaming

 In 2022, Gonzalez published Olga Dies Dreaming, her debut novel.
-The novel was in part inspired by her past career as a wedding planner for the ultra-rich in New York City following the 2008 recession.
-The book was received positively in reviews by Ron Charles for The Washington Post and Shannon Melero for Jezebel.
+The novel was in part inspired by her past career as a wedding planner for the ultra-rich in New York City after the 2008 recession.
+The book received a positive review by Ron Charles for The Washington Post and Shannon Melero for Jezebel.
 Kirkus Reviews called the book "atmospheric, intelligent, and well informed: an impressive debut."
-Gonzalez is currently writing and co-executive producing alongside filmmaker Alfonso Gómez-Rejón, a pilot for a drama based on the novel produced by Hulu and starring Aubrey Plaza and Ramon Rodriguez.
+Gonzalez wrote and co-executive produced, alongside filmmaker Alfonso Gómez-Rejón, a pilot for a drama based on the novel produced by Hulu.
+It starried Aubrey Plaza and Ramón Rodríguez.
+Hulu did not pick up the series.